Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: The Duffing model

 \subsection{Coexisting attractors}

-Multistability behaviors or coexisting attractors indicate that nonlinear dynamical systems can produce two or more attractors by changing the initial conditions.
-In this subsection, we demonstrate the existing of multistability behavior in the Duffing map \eqref{1} by selecting an appropriate set of initial conditions.
-To the best of our knowledge, this complicated behavior of the Duffing map has not been identified in the previous studies.
+Multistability behaviors or coexisting attractors indicate that the nonlinear dynamical system can produce two or more attractors by changing the initial conditions.
+The coexistence of attractors is a phenomenon that happens in nonlinear dynamical systems due to the high sensitivity of such systems to their initial conditions.
+In this subsection, we demonstrate the existing of multistability behaviors in the Duffing map \eqref{1} by considering an appropriate set of initial conditions.
+Such complicated behaviors of the Duffing map have not been studied in the previous studies.

-Denote $ \beta=0.218 $, when the parameter $ \alpha $ is varied from $ 2.4 $ to $ 2.75 $, the coexisting bifurcation model and LE of Duffing map \eqref{1} for two sets of the initial conditions $ (0.25, 97) $ (blue), $ (0.25, 0.77) $ (red) are plotted using MATLAB with the step size $ 0.0001 $, as shown in Figure~\ref{fig:LLE}, respectively.
-As can be seen, the Duffing map \eqref{1} shows the coexistence of self-excited chaotic attractor and periodic orbit mainly in the region of $ 2.532\leq \alpha \leq 2.539 $.
-Furthermore, the coexistence of two self-excited chaotic attractors can be observed approximately in the region of $ 2.71\leq \alpha \leq 2.74 $.
-To further visualize these interesting nonlinear phenomena, Figure~\ref{fig:phase3} (a) and (b) depict the phase spaces of the Duffing map \eqref{1} when the parameters $ \alpha $ is equal to $ 2.5392 $ and $ 2.73 $, respectively.
+For a fixed value of $\beta$, i.e., $ \beta=0.218 $, when the parameter $ \alpha $ is varied from $ 2.4 $ to $ 2.75 $, the coexisting bifurcation model and the LE of the Duffing map \eqref{1} corresponding to the initial conditions $ (0.25, 0.97) $ (blue), $ (0.25, 0.77) $ (red) are plotted as shown in Figure~\ref{fig:LLE}.
+It is seen that the coexistence of self-excited chaotic attractors and the periodic orbits occur mainly in the region $ 2.532\leq \alpha \leq 2.539 $.
+However, two self-excited chaotic attractors can also coexist in some other region of $ 2.71\leq \alpha \leq 2.74 $.
+To further visualize these interesting features, we consider two other values of $ \alpha $, i.e., $\alpha= 2.5392 $ and $ 2.73 $.
+The results are displayed in Figure~\ref{fig:phase3} (a) and (b) respectively.
+As can be seen in Fig.~\ref{fig:phase3} (a), the Duffing map \eqref{1} shows the coexistence of a chaotic attractor and periodic orbit.
+Furthermore, this map shows in Fig.~\ref{fig:phase3} (b) the coexistence of two chaotic attractors located in different positions depending on the location of the two unstable equilibria $ E_2 $ and $ E_3 $.

-It is important to state here that the keys in the chaos-based cryptosystems are typically formed by the initial conditions and the parameters of chaotic maps.
-It is, therefore, when the chaotic maps exhibit multistability behaviors such as the coexistence of chaotic attractors with periodic orbits, the corresponding cryptosystems will be insecure.
-That means, it is quite interesting to introduce an efficient chaotification technique on 2D Duffing map~\eqref{1} for enhancing chaos in the non-chaotic regions.
+It is to be noted that the keys in the chaos-based cryptosystems are typically formed by means of the initial conditions and the parameters of the chaotic map.
+However, when the chaotic map exhibits multistability behaviors, such as the coexistence of chaotic attractors and periodic orbits, the corresponding cryptosystems will be insecure.
+In this situation, one requires to introduce an efficient chaotification technique on 2D Duffing map~\eqref{1} for enhancing chaos in the non-chaotic regions.